mindreframer/golang-devops-stuff/website/source/docs/agent/options.html.markdown

   Network.
 However, there are cases in which a user may want to use Serf over the Internet or (WAN), or even just locally.
 To support setting the correct configuration values for each environment, you can select a timing profile.
   The current choices are "lan", "wan", and "local".
-This defaults to "local".
+This defaults to "lan".
   If a "lan" or "local" profile is used over the Internet, or a "local" profile over the LAN, a high rate of false failures is risked, as the timing constrains are too tight.